Not everyone knows if they have hard water or soft water; however, over time, it might become apparent you have hard water.

 Hard water has a higher than average mineral count.
 The groundwater used to provide your drinking water may have percolated through limestone.
 If this is the case, it will have extra magnesium and calcium in it.
 They are not bad for you, but the sediments can occasionally carry other harmful bacteria.

 You can combat the effects of this with water softeners.
 There are also water softening attachments you can purchase for your showers and faucets around the home.
+These are much easier to install.
+A water softener requires a direct connection to your main plumbing.

 If you find that you have a rust-colored residue in your toilet bowl or left by a leaking faucet, then this could be because you have rust in your pipes.
 These also come from the iron deposits that are within your water.